arched-dev/mapextrackt/README.md

 # MapExtrakt Usage

 ----------------------------
-> First import your model
+> First import / gather your model (this does not have to be a pretrained pytorch model).

 ```python
 import torchvision